Overview

 Takeaway

-Your handwriting already did the hard work.
+For Cambridge Cambridge exam technique, your handwriting already did the hard work.
 Spend ten seconds on capture so marking sees what you wrote — not what a blurry JPEG guessed.